grea09/color/article/article.md

 The symbol system is completed with a notion of **term** (either a constant, a variable parameter or a property) and a few relations.
 We provide types with a relation of **subsumption** noted $t_1 \prec t_2$ with $t_1, t_2 \in T$ meaning that all instances of $t_1$ are also instances of $t_2$.
 On terms, we add two relations: the **assignation** (noted $\leftarrow$) and the **potential equality** (noted $\doteq$).-->

-Along with a domain, every planner needs a problem description in order to work.
+Along with a domain, every planner needs a problem representation.
 For this, we use the classical problem representation with some special additions.

 <div id="def:problem" class="definition" name="Problem">
 The planning problem is defined as a tuple $\Pi = \langle \Delta, C_\Pi, I, G, p\rangle$ where

 * $\Delta$ is a planning domain,
-* $C_\Pi$ is the set of **problem constant** disjoint from $C$,
+* $C_\Pi$ is the set of **problem constants** disjoint from the domain constraints $C$,
 * $I$ is the **initial state**,
 * $G$ is the **goal**,
 * $p$ is a given **partial plan**.